Many of our clients come to us and ask, “Do I just need to make some minor updates to my website, or do I need to start from scratch?”

 Between 6 and 10 Years

-If your website is between six and 10 years old, there is a good chance you can get away with making some big changes, but not starting over completely.
+If your nonprofit’s website is between six and 10 years old, there is a good chance you can get away with making some big changes, but not starting over completely.
 You will need to evaluate your website first to decide if your website is working off the proper platform and is modern enough for that kind of update (see below for what we look for).

 6 Years or Newer